 The program may accept transfer units from an accredited Teacher Librarian Services credential program in California, and may accept transfer credits from library media programs in other states (though not through the University of Phoenix).
 Other programs may accept a limited number of transfer units from CSULB.

 The Master of Library Science (MLS) degree is not required for a California Teacher Librarian Services Credential.
-If you ever plan to work in another type of library, however, you will want to have a MLS degree from an American Library Association accredited library school in California.
+If you ever plan to work in another type of library, however, you will want to have a master's degree from an American Library Association accredited library school in California.
 Those universities offering that degree include UCLA and SJSU (UCLA does not offer the TL credential).
 For international students, the CSULB Master's in Art, Option in Technology and Media Leadership degree provides a solid academic foundation.
-The program is nationally accredited through CAEP, and prepares you to be a technologically skilled librarian and information professional.

 Teacher Librarian Services Credential Program Coordinators are not allowed to sign these annual renewal forms; they must be signed by staff in the CSULB Credential Center, located in Ellis Education Building, (EED) Room 42.
-The Credential Center may also be contacted at 562-985-4109.
+The Credential Center may also be contacted at 562-985-4109 or email@example.com.

 - admission to the CSULB Teacher Librarian Services Credential Program